-For a Class of Notes which is the subject of Final Terms, those Final Terms will, for the purposes of that Class only, supplement this Base Prospectus and must be read in conjunction with this Base Prospectus.
+For a Class of Notes which is the subject of Final Terms, those Final Terms must be read in conjunction with this Base Prospectus.
 The terms and conditions applicable to any particular Class of Notes which is the subject of Final Terms are the Conditions as completed to the extent described in the relevant Final Terms.